The 2022 Neustadt Lit Fest

-Browse through our past media to see what makes the Neustadt Lit Fest one of the most unique literary events in Oklahoma!
+Follow the adjacent links to register and discover the complete lit fest schedule.
+We invite you to browse through our past media to see what makes the Neustadt Lit Fest one of the most unique literary events in Oklahoma and the world.

 “And Dubravka Ugresic is a genius.
 As is the Neustadt family and everyone involved behind this festival and prize.
 Everyone who’s bringing great international literature to Norman, OK—a city that has made itself into a hub for appreciating great writing in a deep, thoughtful way.
 This isn’t a prize like most that’s announced and forgotten.
 Instead, they’ve built a prize that helps change the way students approach the very idea of literature—and that’s the point of it all, right?” — Chad Post, The American Nobel: At Norman, Oklahoma’s Neustadt Prize Festival